-- TNF inhibitors are used to treat certain types of autoimmune conditions (diseases in which the body's defense system or immune system attacks healthy tissues) such as:
+TNF inhibitors are used to treat certain types of autoimmune conditions.
+These are conditions in which your body's defence system (immune system) attacks healthy tissues.
+They include conditions such as:

-- TNF inhibitors work by blocking natural substances in the body called tumor necrosis factor alpha.
-This helps to decrease swelling (inflammation) and weaken your immune system, thereby slowing or stopping the damage from the disease.
+TNF inhibitors work by blocking natural inflammatory substances in your body called tumor necrosis factor alpha.
+This helps to decrease swelling (inflammation) and weakens your immune system, thereby slowing or stopping damage from the condition.

-TNF inhibitors are expensive medications with a potential for serious side effects.
-They are used in selected patients when standard treatments have been unsuccessful.
-In New Zealand TNF inhibitors are funded subject to restrictions (Pharmac subsidy restrictions).
-To qualify for subsidy the initial application for treatment must come from an appropriate named specialist, e.g. a rheumatologist, gastroenterologist or dermatologist.
+TNF inhibitors are expensive medicines with a potential for serious side effects.
+They are used in selected people when standard treatments have been unsuccessful.
+In New Zealand, TNF inhibitors are funded with restrictions (PHARMAC subsidy restrictions).
+To qualify for subsidy, the initial application for treatment must come from an appropriate named specialist, eg, a rheumatologist, gastroenterologist or dermatologist.

 TNF inhibitors are given by injection.

-- infliximab is given by intravenous infusion (as a drip) into the vein.
+- Infliximab is given by intravenous infusion (as a drip) into a vein.

-TNF inhibitors have the potential for serious side effects, including the increased risk of infection.
+TNF inhibitors have the potential for serious side effects, including an increased risk of infection.

-- Before prescribing a TNF inhibitor, your doctor will test for a range of infections such as tuberculosis (TB), hepatitis, chicken pox.
+- Before prescribing a TNF inhibitor, your doctor will test for infections such as tuberculosis (TB), hepatitis and chickenpox.

-- To monitor the safety of TNF inhibitors and to observe how well they are working, your doctor will order a variety of laboratory tests before you start treatment and every few weeks, while you are on it.
-Common tests are full blood count, liver function test, C-reactive protein test.
+- To monitor the safety of TNF inhibitors and how well they are working, your doctor will order blood tests before you start treatment and regularly while you are on it.
+Common tests used are full blood count, liver function test and C-reactive protein test.

-Before starting on a TNF inhibitor, your doctor will review your immunisation record to ensure you have received all vaccinations recommended on the New Zealand immunisation schedule.
-Sometimes it may be necessary to plan an immunisation catch-up.
+Before starting on a TNF inhibitor, your doctor will review your immunisation record to make you have received all vaccinations recommended on the New Zealand Immunisation Schedule.
+You may need to catch-up if you have missed any vaccinations.

-- Live vaccinations, such as varicella vaccine, tuberculosis (BCG) and measles, mumps rubella (MMR), must be avoided if you are receiving treatment with a TNF inhibitor and should be completed before starting treatment.
+- Live vaccinations, such as varicella (chickenpox) vaccine, tuberculosis (BCG) and measles, mumps rubella (MMR), must be avoided if you are receiving treatment with a TNF inhibitor.
+They should be completed before starting treatment.

 - The following vaccines are safe to take while receiving treatment with a TNF inhibitor: